 13. Pick a paint colour that will boost your productivity

-Different colours affect our moods in different ways, so choosing the correct paint colour for the room you plan on working in is no small matter.
+Different colors affect our moods in different ways, so choosing the correct paint color for the room you plan on working in is no small matter.

 14. Add some greenery to your home office